How to Find the Best Orientation and Angle of Solar Panels?

 • FAQ

-Why Solar Panel Orientation and Angle Matters?
+Why Do Solar Panel Orientation and Angle Matter?

 Prior to understanding why solar panel orientation and angle matter in a solar power system, we need to know how a solar panel collects energy from the sun.
 Solar panel cells only collect a specific wavelength during absorbing radiant energy from the sun.
 The absorbed radiant energy is then converted into electricity through a process called the photovoltaic effect.